MOUNT ST LOUIS MOONSTONE'S FREESTYLE ATHLETIC PROGRAM

 Once all of the “Righteous Riderz” get back on snow and we can evaluate the separation of skill level, we will then be splitting the kids off into two separate groups to ensure they are training along side other athletes with roughly the same skill set as one another.

 Prerequisites: Participants are expected to be able to ski on all terrain comfortably, as well as be able to hit and land jumps consistently.
 Basic rail and box slides are also a must.
+Program requires a CFSA (Canadian Freestyle Ski Association) membership.
+Only 4 female athletes are needed to make a all-girls squad.

 The “MSLM Outback Riderz” team is a highly competitive group of athletes who are ready to put in the time to train and dedicate their weekends to improving their Park and Pipe skills.
 These athletes usually have some previous competition experience and want to work their way up the ranks.